garnetred/hide-linkedin-applicants/README.md

 I think the same code used to hide the job applicant insights in the unordered list below each job title may also be hiding job posting verification - this is because both elements have the same class.
 In the future I'd like to come up to a solution to fix this.
 I'd also like to create a Firefox version of this extension at some point.

-## Donate
-You can support this extension by [buying me a coffee](https://www.buymeacoffee.com/decemberthedeveloper) to help me continue to make free, user-friendly browser extensions.